mikeAdamss/platform/environments/ansible/README.md

 `ansible-playbook ./playbook.yml --extra-vars "@./vars/<THIS ENVIRONVMENT>.json"`

-This will ensure all services as defined in the `ansible_role_list` of `<THIS ENVIRONVMENT>.json` are orcestrated within the environment in question.
+This will ensure all services as defined in the `ansible_role_list` of `<THIS ENVIRONVMENT>.json` are orchestrated within the environment in question.

-The "roles" therein are contained within `./roles`, the helm charts that (some of them) made use of are contained with `./helm`.
+The "roles" therein are contained within `./roles`, where helm charts are made use ofm they are contained within `./helm`.

 This command can also be used force the cluster to a compliant "all lights are green" state as a quick fix in the event of any issues or outages.